Elinor Florence, Author

 My real challenge began when I reached high school in 1964.
 The style of the day was full and bouffant, teased into a tower on top, with the ends flipped up below.

-The only way to achieve this, outside of visiting a beauty salon, was to wash your hair, cover your head with hard plastic rollers and spend a sleepless night with them digging painfully into your scalp while your hair dried.
+The only way to achieve this was to wash your hair, cover your head with hard plastic rollers and spend a sleepless night with them digging painfully into your scalp while your hair dried.

 With great difficulty and a sore scalp, I managed to achieve the desired flippiness for my high school yearbook photo in 1968.